Climate change is hurting U.S. corn farmers -- and your wallet

 "In our breeding efforts and biotech efforts, we're making sure our products can withstand that extreme weather," explains Pam Strifler, Mosanto's sustainability chief.

 But better seeds mean higher prices.
 Corn seed prices have been steadily increasing since the mid-1990s, according to data from the University of Illinois.
-That's resulted in corn prices doubling at the grocery store over the past decade.
+That's resulted in corn prices doubling over the past decade.

 Related: How farmers use agriculture to grow more crops